kandoo/beehive/Docs/helloworld.md

 func rcvf(msg bh.Msg, ctx bh.RcvContext) error {
 	// The name is stored in the message data. name := msg.Data().(string)
-	// Using cx.Dict you can get (or create) a dictionary. dict := ctx.Dict("hello_dict")
+	// Using ctx.Dict you can get (or create) a dictionary. dict := ctx.Dict("hello_dict")
-	// Using Get(), you can get the value for a key in the
+	// Using Get(), you can get the value associated with
-	// dictionary.
-Keys are always string and values
+	// a key in the dictionary.
+Keys are always string
-	// are always []byte.
+	// and values are generic interface{}'s.
 	v, err := dict.Get(name)
 	// If there is an error, the entry is not in the
 	// dictionary.
+Otherwise, we sent cnt based on
+	// the value we have got.
+	var cnt int
-So, we initialize v to 0. if err != nil {
+	if err == nil {
-		v = []byte{0}
+		cnt = v.(int)
 	}
 	// Now we increment the count.
-Well, this would
-	// overflow at 255 but that's fine for the purpose
-	// of this tutorial.
-	cnt := v[0] + 1
+	cnt++
 	// And then we print the hello message. ctx.ID() returns
 	// the ID of the bee that is running this handler. fmt.Printf("%v> hello %s (%d)!\n", ctx.ID(), name, cnt)
-	// Finally we update the count stored in the dictionary. dict.Put(name, []byte{cnt})
+	// Finally we update the count stored in the dictionary. dict.Put(name, cnt)
 	return nil
 }
 ```